jenkinsci/oic-auth-plugin/docs/configuration/GOOGLE.md

 | name | profile | The user's full name, in a displayable form. |
 | hd | (optional) | The domain associated with the Google Workspace or Cloud organization of the user. |

+The flag for overriding scope must be set for requesting only needed scopes.

 ### JCasC

 ```yaml